top of page

 Taumako Community

-When voyaging canoes were plying this region, many of them built on Taumako/Duffs Group,.
-There was a sense of community and there was a lot of intermarriage between the Polynesians from different islands.
-The suppression of locally controlled transport during British and Australian control, and until today, has made it impossible to keep up the vital “partnerships” between people of the Polynesian islands.
+When voyaging canoes were plying this region, many of them were built at Taumako/Duffs Group.
+Polynesians liked to marry people from different islands.
+The suppression of locally controlled transport during British and Australian control, and until today, has made it impossible to keep up the vital “partnerships” between people of these islands.
 According to the late Chief Kaveia and other old people who once participated in voyaging in Temotu, it is the loss of these partnerships that most frustrated the continuation or revival of voyaging in Temotu.
 Thus, it is the partnerships between people of different islands that must be re-created or revived for voyaging to grow again in Temotu.
-That means that there must be a period of exploratory voyages and the relationships need to grow.
+That means that there must be a period of exploratory voyages and the relationships need to be reinitiated.

-On the very first voyage of the Vaka Taumako Project one young man of the Taumako crew met his wife to be at Nifloli, and before the Taumako crew left Nifiloli, the parents of the two made preliminary arrangements for the marriage to occur the following year.
-On each inter island voyage of TePuke since then marriages have resulted.
+On the very first voyage of the Vaka Taumako Project (VTP) one young man of the Taumako crew met his wife to be at Nifloli, and before the Taumako crew left Nifiloli, the parents of the two made preliminary arrangements for the marriage to occur the following year.
+Marriages have resulted on every inter island voyage since the start of the VTP.
 There are many more young people hoping to find marriage partners on distant islands, and hoping to arrange an order to build a canoe for someone from a different island.

 clip_image001.jpg